Mood Swings - How To Handle Your Emotions

 The light and darkness don’t disappear from your life, but it’s you who now feels grounded and independent of the changes in your life.
 You have to look at your emotions as what they are and not identify with them.
-You need to separate yourself from them and recognize them as a lower part of your emotional experience.
-A helpful, psychological trick is to ask yourself: “What lesson can I learn from that changing experience to help myself and others so that it becomes a win win situation.
+You need to separate yourself from them and recognise them as a lower part of your emotional awareness.
+A helpful, psychological trick is to ask yourself: “What lesson can I learn from that changing experience to help myself and others so that it becomes a win-win situation.
 I repeat: be the hero, not the victim!
 It’s a choice you make.
 Choose wisely.

-Your real you is changeless and steady throughout your whole life, your consciousness.
+Your real YOU is changeless and steady throughout your whole life, your consciousness.
 Anything else that is changing in you is not you.
 It’s just your experience.
-That thought itself should give you the peace of mind.
-Dwell on this, or meditate on this a few minutes every day to gain that grounded and steady attitude independent of your moods and those unreliable emotions that always make you doubt and fear everything.
+That thought itself should give you a bit more peace of mind.
+Dwell on this, meditate on this a few minutes every day to gain that grounded and steady attitude independent of your moods and those unreliable emotions that always make you doubt and fear everything.

 Train your mind, your intellect to think regularly about your steady and changeless self so that you make a habit out of it, and your habitual thinking eventually becomes a part of your character.
 As someone wise had once noticed: as you think so you are.